 Foldscope instruments and the future

 The vision for Foldscope Instruments includes more than widely distributed and accessible scientific tools.
 We aim, through an online social platform and grassroots mentoring in local communities, to create a network of curious members dedicated to exploration, open sharing, and equality of access of scientific tools around the world.

-In the end, we believe that every kid in the world should carry a microscope in his/her pocket…just like a pencil.
+In the end, we believe that every child in the world should carry a microscope in his/her pocket.